 - Absences must be requested at the earliest possible opportunity.
 These can be for personal or religious reasons.
 Please follow the guidance on how to do this which was provided by your School.

 - Absences of more than seven calendar days must be requested and authorised in writing.
+Those relating to illness/injury must be accompanied by a UK doctor’s note.

 - You are responsible for completing any outstanding academic work during a period of authorised absence.